Play Video

 Kamren Curiel is a fourth-gen Angeleno born in East L.A. on March 10, 1979, and raised in Monterey Park and South San Gabriel.
 She attended Potrero Heights Elementary School, Macy Intermediate, and Schurr High and graduated from South Pasadena High School.
 She got a degree in Journalism from San Francisco State University, lived in the Bay Area for eight years, and moved back to L.A. in 2003.
 She’s written for the L.A.
 Times, L.A.
 Taco, Latina magazine, LAist, KCET, and Huffington Post, and was the L.A.
 Editor for Remezcla.com.
 She loves writing untold stories about the underdog and unveiling voices that resonate with everyday people.

-Kamren Curiel Quotes
+Kamren Curiel Takeaways

 • Kamren’s family has deep roots in the San Gabriel Valley, with her first relatives living in what is now Dodger Stadium.